 Mind in Camden is a registered charity (No. 292180) and a company limited by guarantee (Reg.
 No. 1911178) established in 1985.

-We directly provide services to over 1000 people with serious mental health needs each year.
-Our annual turnover is in the region of £864,000 per annum and we employ 16 staff, of whom 11 are part-time and around 80 volunteers per year (other than Trustees).
+We provide services to over 1000 people with serious mental health needs each year.
+Our annual turnover is in the region of £1,000,000 per annum.
+We employ 27 staff and are supported by about 100 volunteers at any one time.

 Our core values around mental health are: